-- If you want to run a single-instance Oracle Database in a clustered environment, then install Oracle Clusterware either before or after you install Oracle Database. - If you want a consolidated pool of storage for all databases in your cluster, then install Oracle Clusterware first and use Automatic Storage Management to manage this storage.
-Afterward, install Oracle Database (which can be either single instance or Oracle Real Application Clusters). - If you plan to use Oracle Real Application Clusters, first install Oracle Clusterware, and then install Oracle Real Application Clusters.
+- If you want to run a single-instance Oracle Database in a clustered environment, then install Oracle Clusterware either before or after you install Oracle Database. - If you want a consolidated pool of storage for all databases in a cluster, then install Oracle Clusterware first and use Automatic Storage Management to manage this storage.
+Afterwards, install Oracle Database (which can be either single instance or Real Application Clusters). - If you plan to use Oracle Real Application Clusters, first install Oracle Clusterware, and then install Oracle Real Application Clusters.

-See Oracle Real Application Clusters Installation and Configuration Guide for your platform to install Oracle Clusterware or Oracle Real Application Clusters.
+Refer to Oracle Database Oracle Clusterware and Oracle Real Application Clusters Installation Guide for Linux for the platform to install Oracle Clusterware or Oracle Real Application Clusters.
 Oracle Clusterware is available on the Oracle Clusterware installation media.
-Oracle Database Installation Guide explains how to install Automatic Storage Management as well as Oracle Database.
+Oracle Database Installation Guide for Linux x86-64 explains how to install Automatic Storage Management as well as Oracle Database.

 Oracle Clusterware is a key component required by Oracle Real Application Clusters installations.
 Oracle Clusterware is an integrated cluster management solution that can bind multiple servers together to act as a single system referred to as a cluster.
 It performs workload management and component restart.
 For example, when an instance supporting a particular service fails, Oracle Clusterware restarts the service on the next available instance that you have configured for that service.
-Oracle Clusterware can monitor non-Oracle programs, if they are defined within the Oracle Clusterware environment using the High Availability API.
+Oracle Clusterware can monitor non-Oracle programs, as long as they are defined within the Oracle Clusterware environment using the High Availability API.